Harpoon (2019 film): Plot

 The three discover they have very few supplies.
 Sasha, a nurse, explains that they will die in seven days from dehydration without water.
 As the days pass, Jonah's hand injury becomes severely infected.
-Sasha and Richard botch an attempt to amputate the arm, only managing to cut his bicep before stopping.
-The trio, desperately hungry and thirsty, agree that one of them must be sacrificed (cannibalized) for the others to survive.
+Sasha and Richard botch an attempt to amputate the arm, only managing to cut his biceps before stopping.
+The trio, desperately hungry and thirsty, agree that one of them must be cannibalized for the others to survive.
 Richard argues it should be Jonah, since he will die from his infection anyway.
 Jonah retorts that he knows Richard has continued having affairs despite his promises to Sasha.
-Richard angrily reveals that Jonah was the one who murdered the pregnant girl, not Richard.
-Sasha sits in horror and disbelief as Jonah confesses that he committed the murder to keep the three of them together.
+Richard angrily reveals that Jonah was the one who murdered the pregnant girl and Jonah confesses that he committed the murder to keep the three of them together.

 The trio draw straws to determine who will be sacrificed.
 Sasha draws the shortest straw, but she is unable to kill herself, so Jonah and Richard draw straws again to determine who will have to kill her.
 Jonah draws the short straw this time.
 However, he lunges at Richard and tears out his throat with a broken bottle.

-Jonah reveals to the horrified Sasha that, when they were throwing weapons overboard at Richard's behest, Jonah also removed a fuse from the yacht's fuse box, causing the boat to be stranded.
+Jonah reveals to the horrified Sasha that when they were throwing weapons overboard at Richard's behest, Jonah also removed a fuse from the yacht's fuse box, causing the boat to be stranded.
 He has also hidden away food.
 Jonah explains that he did this to ensure that they could explain to authorities that they killed Richard to survive.
 Jonah feverishly suggests they run away together.
 Fearing for her life, Sasha acquiesces.
 Jonah, appeased, puts the fuse back, returning the boat to working order.

 Later, as Jonah stands at the ship's stern, the enraged Sasha knocks him overboard, and he is chopped apart by the boat's propellers.
 Only Jonah's severed and infected arm is left floating on the sea.